 - If no beneficiary is named or the beneficiary is deceased, a legal representative of the insured’s estate may file the claim on behalf of the deceased person’s estate.

-rom an Accidental Death and Dismemberment Attorney in Shreveport
+Get Help From an Accidental Death and Dismemberment Attorney in Shreveport

 When you or a loved one suffers a catastrophic injury, accidental death and dismemberment insurance can provide some small degree of solace.
 Because ERISA backs it, you can trust in a fair and transparent process.